 - Generate a reasonable profit to support the long-term viability of the business.

 - Create real economic benefit to society.

-- Support local and rural economies, family farms, and the diversity of rural culture.
+- Support local and rural economies, family farms and food-based businesses, and the diversity of rural culture.